-- Stop the program run if the tool breaks - ▶ Switch to the Manual operation operating mode in the MDI application - First move the tool in a linear movement towards the hole center - Retract the tool in the tool axis direction
+- ► Stop the program run if the tool breaks - ▶ Switch to the Manual operation operating mode in the MDI application - First move the tool in a linear movement towards the hole center - Retract the tool in the tool axis direction

 - The machining direction of the thread changes if you execute a thread milling cycle in connection with Cycle 8 MIRRORING in only one axis. - The programmed feed rate for thread milling references the cutting edge of the tool.
-However, since the control always displays the feed rate relative to the center path of the tool tip, the displayed value does not match the programmed value.
+However, since the control always displays the feed rate relative to the center path of the tool tip, the displayed value does not match the programmed value. - When using the thread cycles, CYLINDER SURFACE cylinder kinematics must not be active.

-7.5.2 Cycle 262 THREAD MILLING
+8.6.2 Cycle 262 THREAD MILLING